Szaroslav/cpp-primer/chapter01/section1.5.1/README.md

 ## Exercise 1.21

-> [http://www.informit.com/title/0321714113](http://www.informit.com/title/0321714113) _(__Downloads__ tab)_ contains a copy of `Sales_item.h` in the Chapter 1 code directory.
-Copy that file to your working directory.
-Use it to write a program that reads a set of book sales transactions, writing each transaction to the standard output.
+> Write a program that reads two `Sales_item` objects that have the same `ISBN` and produces their sum.

 `main.cpp`
 ```cpp